One Broadway, 5th Floor

 Deniz Johnson, Pera-Partners, LLC

-Results-driven FinTech Executive who combines a long-range vision with a proven track record of building high-performance global organizations, balancing strategic insight with hands on technical knowledge.
-Innovative digital transformation and operational performance leader for financial services, software and healthcare industries.
-International experience in North America and Europe.
-FinTech thought leader, bringing an insider’s view of the top global institutions to startup advisory in Boston and New York.
-Leading emerging technology adoption in financial services.
+Deniz Johnson is a results-driven FinTech executive who combines long-range vision with a proven track record of building high-performance global organizations.
+Balancing strategic insight with hands-on technical knowledge, Johnson is an innovative digital transformation and operational performance leader for the financial services, software and healthcare industries in North America and Europe.
+As a FinTech thought leader and Top100 RegTech Influencer, Johnson brings an insider’s view of the top global institutions as she provides advisory services in Boston and New York.

 ROUND TABLE: FINTECH CHANGING THE STUDENT LOAN NARRATIVE (6:45 - 7:45) PM